elimbaum/TrinketPinball/README.md

 #### Advanced Methods
 `void displayBytes(byte a, byte b, byte c)` – display the three bytes given.
 With standard clockwise digit arrangement, byte form is `A B C D E F G dp`.
 See `const byte numbers[]` for example bytes.

+`void setDisplayByte(byte a, int pos)` – set a single digit to a custom byte.
+The left-most digit is at position 0.

+`byte getDisplayByte(int pos)` – get the byte representation of a single digit.
+The left-most digit is position 0.

 `const byte numbers[]` – an array containing 7-segment display bytes for the digits 0 through 9.

+#### Super Advanced Methods
+`void enableDPOverride()` – enable the overriding of decimal points displayed, instead displaying decimal points according to the dpBuffer.
+Decimal points will be ignored when using standard display update functions.

+`void disableDPOverride()` – disable the overriding of decimal points displayed.
+This is the default behavior.

+`void setDisplayDP(bool dp, int pos)` – set a single bit of the dpBuffer.
+When decimal point overriding is enabled, the decimal points displayed are only be modified via this function.

 ### Speaker
 Inaudible PWM allows for 256-position control of the speaker.
 The speaker should not be run at full volume under normal conditions.
 Sustained full-volume usage may result in damage to the speaker, PCB, and nearby eardrums.